nahoj/tss/README.md

-A command-line tool to manage files with tags, with completion provided for zsh.
+A command-line tool to manage files with `[tags]` in their name such as `IMG-2653[vacation alps].jpg`, with completion provided for zsh.
+Compatible with [TagSpaces](https://www.tagspaces.org/).

-**tss** manages [TagSpaces](https://www.tagspaces.org/)-style tags, i.e., tags in file names such as `IMG-2653[vacation alps].jpg`.
+**Status:** I consider it completed.
+I intend to fix bugs if I find any.

+**Feedback welcome.** Anyone is welcome to send me an email or open an issue for any reason or just to say hi.

 ## Basic features